cfe-lab/MiCall/micall/tests/microtest/README.md

   details.
 * 2170A-HCV - a mixed infection of HCV-1a and HCV-2a, each about 3000 bases
   long, with enough coverage to assemble two contigs.
+* 2180A-HIV - Nextera reads from GP120 and V3LOOP, to show how GP120 is now
+  reported based on remapping or assembly, and V3LOOP is reported based on pairwise alignment to a reference.
+* 2190A-SARS - two lengths of SARS-CoV-2 reads, to test that similar amplicons
+  of slightly different lengths can be combined.